 Jean was Monet’s first son with Camille Doncieux.
 He was four-month-old when his father had him painted for the first time.
-There are at least 11 paintings of him by his father but also other painters like Renoir painted him and his mother.
-This portrait was painted in the summer of 1872 in the garden of the family house rented in Argenteuil near Paris when Jean was five-years-old son.
+There are at least eleven paintings of him by his father but also other painters like Renoir painted him and his mother.
+This portrait was painted in the summer of 1872 in the garden of the family house rented in Argenteuil near Paris when Jean was five years old.
 Claude kept the painting, and never exhibited it.

 Marguerite, Jean, and Pierre Matisse

 Henri Matisse had three children.
 He had a daughter Marguerite, born in 1894, with the model Caroline Joblau.
 When four years later he married Amélie Noellie Parayre, she raised Marguerite as her own.
 The couple had two sons together, Jean (born 1899) and Pierre (born 1900).
 Marguerite often served as a model for her father since as a sickly child she had to stay home with him.
 Although she was also a talented painter, she stopped painting and destroyed most of her works so that nobody would mistake her signature for her father’s.
 Instead, she continued to protect his legacy until her death at 87 in 1982.
 “Marguerite was the glue that held everyone together,” said a curator in Baltimore Museum of Art, Jay Fisher.

 Lucienne Bisson, Pierre, Claude, and Jean Renoir

 Pierre-Auguste had his first son in 1885 with Aline Victorine Charigot whom he married in 1890.
 She often modelled for him (you can see her in his famous Luncheon of the Boating Party, 1881) and after their children had been born, Renoir painted many scenes of their daily family life, including also their children’s nurse, Aline’s cousin.
 The firstborn Pierre became a stage and film actor, Jean became a film director, and so did Claude.